August 2026 Snapshot

 The Real Priorities of Enterprise Tech / SaaS Presidents Right Now

 Behavioral intelligence for Enterprise Tech / SaaS Presidents, built from thousands of real executive conversations.
-Strongest signal: Growth (4.4/5).
+Strongest signal: Stakeholder (4.5/5).
 Top priority: building collaborative ecosystem across vendors, competitors, and customers.

 Key Insights

-Enterprise Tech / SaaS Presidents score highest on Growth (4.4/5) and Stakeholder (4.4/5).
+Enterprise Tech / SaaS Presidents score highest on Stakeholder (4.5/5) and Growth (4.4/5).
 Over the past six months, the most notable change is a decrease in Technology orientation.
 Their leading priority is building collaborative ecosystem across vendors, competitors, and customers, while their most pressing challenge is organizations focused only on execution, not inspiring.
-They measure success through visibility - having real-time data in hands of decision-makers and make decisions using learning from bad leaders: understanding what not to do when you become a leader.
-Language that resonates includes "innovation", "collaborate", and "meaningful".
-5 distinct behavioral archetypes emerge, with 60% clustering around archetype a approaches.
+They measure success through community impact: ppe donations to local hospitals and make decisions using learning from bad leaders: understanding what not to do when you become a leader.
+Language that resonates includes "innovation", "digital transformation", and "collaborate".
+5 distinct behavioral archetypes emerge, with 63% clustering around archetype a approaches.

 What's changing for Enterprise Tech / SaaS Presidents?